ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 to a format which contains only a key, for example the `tagged-cose-key-type` format.
 Using a common format makes it easier to compare the field.

-## Accepted Claims Set extension using CoMID triples
+## Accepted Claims Set augmentation using CoMID triples

-In the Accepted Claims Set extension phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used by the Verifier to find CoMID tags or triples which match the ACS.
+In the Accepted Claims Set augmentation phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used by the Verifier to find CoMID triples which match the Accepted Claims Set (ACS).
-Tags/triples which match are accepted, and the Accepted Claims Set is extended using Endorsements etc. from the accepted tags.
+Triples which match are accepted, and the Accepted Claims Set is extended with Endorsements from these triples.

 Each triple is processed independently of other triples.
-If any triple within the CoRIM Appraisal Context does not match the Accepted Claims Set then ACS extensions in that triple are not processed.
 If a triple does not match the ACS then this does not affect whether the Verifier tries to match other triples against the ACS.

+### Ordering of triple processing

+Triples interace with the ACS by either matching against ACS entries or by modifying or adding AES entries.
+The `environment-map` field is used to select the AES entries to match or modify.

-Note that the order of triples processing is important.
-Processing a triple may result in modifications to the ACS which allow other triples to match the modified ACS.
+The order of triples processing is important.
+Processing a triple may result in ACS modifications which allow other triples to match the modified ACS.

-The Verifier SHOULD ensure that it processes triples in the correct order (for example by processing all triples which match against a particular ACS entry or environment after that ACS entry has been modified).
+The Verifier MUST ensure that all triples which include a particular `environment-map` in their matching specification are processed after triples which modify or add an ACS entry with that `environment-map`.

+This can be acheived by sorting the triples before processing, by repeating processing of some triples after ACS modifications or by other algorithms.

 ### Processing Reference Values Triple

-A Reference Value Provider (RVP) may publish Reference Values, which are reviewed to determine if they are contained in the Accepted Claims Set (ACS).
+A Reference Value Provider publishes Reference Values, which are matched against the Accepted Claims Set (ACS).
 The authority of the RVP is added to all ACS entries which match the Reference Values triple.

-For each Reference Value triple, the verifier compares each `reference-triple-record` against ACS entries as described in {{sec-match-one-se}}, using a `stateful-environment-record` created from the fields in `reference-triple-record`.
+The Verifier compares each `reference-triple-record` against ACS entries as described in {{sec-match-one-se}}, using a `stateful-environment-record` created from the fields in `reference-triple-record`.
-If all `reference-triple-record`s match the ACS then the authority which signed the triple shall be added to the `authorized-by` field of each ACS entry which matched.
+If all `reference-triple-record`s match the ACS then the Verifier MUST add the authority which signed the CoRIM file containing the triple to the `authorized-by` field of each `measurement-values-map` codepoint which matched.

-TODO: Is this really what we want?
-I think this description might not work as expected if there are partial matches.
-Might it be better to add a new ACS entry built from the contents of the reference triple record.

 If any `reference-triple-record` in the Reference Value triple does not match the ACS then the entire triple is ignored.